Kaabo Wolf Warrior 11 Review: Overview

 When launching the scooter under max power, you will surf side-to-side as both tires spin — ripping up the tarmac — but provide enough momentary traction to propel you forward.

 Notably, there is zero acceleration lag.
 The throttle is very sensitive.
-Unless you’re used to riding ultra powerful electric scooters, you should probably put it in single motor mode as you get used to just how punchy this thing is.
+Unless you’re used to riding ultra-powerful electric scooters, you should probably put it in single motor mode as you get used to just how punchy this thing is.
 Due to the extreme speeds, we recommend a certified motorcycle helmet.
 Read more about electric scooter helmets.

 When you have 5400 watts on tap, hills aren’t even a consideration.